plantain-00/type-coverage/README.md

 If the identifiers' type arguments exist and contain at least one `any`, like `any[]`, `ReadonlyArray<any>`, `Promise<any>`, `Foo<number, any>`, it will be considered as `any` too

-Also, future minor release may introduce stricter type check in this mode, which may lower the code coverage
+Also, future minor release may introduce stricter type check in this mode, which may lower the type coverage rate

 ### enable cache